CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 ### RINGWRAITH EFFECTS

 {: .bullets }
-After being revealed, a Ringwraith operates like any other character except that it may only be in a company with other characters if it is at a Darkhaven.
+> After being revealed, a Ringwraith operates like any other character except that it may only be in a company with other characters if it is at a Darkhaven.
 There are several other special effects:

-{: .bullets }
+>
- - Any gold ring in the Ringwraith's company is automatically tested at the beginning of the end-of-turn phase.
+> - Any gold ring in the Ringwraith's company is automatically tested at the beginning of the end-of-turn phase.
 Any ring test in a Ringwraith's company has a modification of -2.
- - A Ringwraith may carry items (including rings) but may not use them (i.e., an item has no effect on a Ringwraith's company or on his attributes and abilities).
+> - A Ringwraith may carry items (including rings) but may not use them (i.e., an item has no effect on a Ringwraith's company or on his attributes and abilities).
- - Ringwraiths never make corruption decks and corruption cards may not be played on Ringwraiths.
+> - Ringwraiths never make corruption decks and corruption cards may not be played on Ringwraiths.
- - The movement of Ringwraiths is restricted (see [page 25]()).
+> - The movement of Ringwraiths is restricted (see [page 25]()).

 ## 6 • MOVEMENT